icopy-site/awesome/docs/awesome/Awesome-WebExtensions.md

 Apps that help you manage your extensions.

-- [Chrome Webstore Upload](https://github.com/fregante/chrome-webstore-upload-cli) - Upload the extension to the Chrome Web Store via cli (or on Travis, automatically).
+- [Chrome Webstore Upload](https://github.com/fregante/chrome-webstore-upload-cli) - Upload the extension to the Chrome Web Store via cli (or on GitHub Actions, automatically).
 - [mozilla/web-ext](https://github.com/mozilla/web-ext) - Command line tool to help build, run, and test WebExtensions.
 - [chromepet](https://github.com/ZenHubIO/chromepet) - Get notified when your new version has been published.
 - [chrome-ext-downloader](https://github.com/jiripospisil/chrome-ext-downloader) - Download any extension on Chrome Web Store to see how they do it.